hannotify/pattern-matching-small-enhancement-or-major-feature/sections/1-pattern-matching-for-instanceof.md

 But its declaration location is different.

 We are used to local variables being declared "at the left margin", or as part of a for loop, for example.
-But patterns declare local variables "in the middle" of a statement or expression, which may take a little time to get used to.
+But patterns declare local variables "in the middle" of a statement or expression, so that's different.

 ---